 - Increased sense of well-being

-It's been a few years since the last time I used mucuna, but when I did, I experienced all of the above.
+It's been a few years since the last time I used mucuna but, when I did, I experienced all of the above.
 However, most of those effects were mild – noticeable but mild.
 Some people who have used mucuna report powerful cognition-enhancing effects while others report none at all.
 The only way to know if it will work for you is to try it yourself.

 4. Caffeine and L-Theanine